Click on the down arrow for a much more detailed explanation of the answer.

 Yes.
 As of 2025, John and his wife Eleanor are living in New Hampshire.

 John and his wife aren't as active as they used to be.
 They recently moved to a senior community, so he doesn't have to do all the hard home maintenance.
-But he remains excited to do new experiences, and traveled to see his first solar eclipse in the spring of 2024!
+But he remains excited to do new experiences, and even traveled to see his first solar eclipse in the spring of 2024!